Sansevieria Ballyi Care: Growing Dwarf Snake Plants

 Vegetative propagation by division or by leaf cutting are the best methods.
 Remove and root the plantlets produced at the end of each stolon.

 When rooting the plantlets, it’s important that you do not remove it until it has developed stilt roots.
-This is because the plantlets grow a rosette of leaves before they begin the root growth, so patience is key.
+This is because the plantlets grow a rosette of dark green leaves before they begin the root growth, so patience is key.

 Once the stilt roots have grown sufficiently long, you can cut the stolon at any point and pot the new plant in a slightly moist and porous soil.
 Make sure the cuttings are at least 1″ in length.